Richiban/Consolo/README.md

     myapp method1 <someArgument> [--someFlag]
 ```

 > Note the `--` prefix to `someFlag`.
-Since there isn't a 'correct' way of writing flags or named arguments in Richiban.CommandLine, a best guess is made when writing auto-help.
+Since there isn't a 'correct' way of writing flags or named arguments in Richiban.Cmdr, a best guess is made when writing auto-help.
 Currently this is relies on the path separator for your system, so on Windows this would appear as: `myapp method1 <someArgument> [/someFlag]`.

 If the user calls `help` and the arguments they have supplied are ambiguous then auto-help will be displayed for all routes that even partially match what they did supply.